As possible future trips are discovered, their notes and links are recorded here to hopefully inspire you

 January - February: Southeast Asia (Vietnam, Cambodia, Thailand)

 This appears to be the driest, coolest time to visit Southeast Asia.
 The monsoon season, from May through October, is definitely not when we want to be there.
-Hopefully we could stay at Boon Lott's Elephant Sanctuary in Thailand.
+Places we hope to visit include Hanoi (Temple of Literature, Tran Quac Pagoda, Thang Long Water Puppet Show), Ha Long Bay with a cruise by Indochina Junk, in Vietnam.
+Then we could head to Siem Reap (Angkor Wat, traditional Apsara dancing) in Cambodia.

 February: Falkland Islands & Patagonia